cjjeakle/nouncaptcha/README.md

 nouncaptcha
 ===========

-An Image-Based CAPTCHA Backed by Information from an ESP Game Derivative
+An Image-Based CAPTCHA Backed by Information from an ESP Game Implementation

 View the live site: www.nouncaptcha.com